ConorWarrilow/Academic-Success-Analysis/readme.md

 <br/>

-**Note:** It's common to see people claim precision and recall to be the same as sensitivity and specificity, however this is not the case.
+**Fun Fact:** It's common to see people mistake precision and recall to be the same as sensitivity and specificity, however this is not the case.
 While recall and sensitivity are the same, precision and specificity are **NOT** the same.

 ### Specificity
 $$\text{specificity} = \frac{TN}{TN + FP}$$